310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/seisei_doudou_ouenka.md

       <br>
       You’ll be able to communicate with someone about what you love
       <br>
-      The two of us were able to encounter one another, after all
+      We were able to encounter one another, after all[^4]
     </td>
   </tr>
   <tr>